PanosK92/SpartanEngine/Documentation/CompilingFromSource/Compiling From Source.md

 # Compiling from source
 The engine currently uses DirectX 11 as a rendering backend, Qt for it's editor and some of the latest C++ features.
 As a result we first have to make sure that we set up the right environment for it.
-Below we can see the dependencies we have to address.
+Below we can see the dependencies and how to address them.

 ### Setting up the environment
 ##### DirectX End-User Runtimes: Download by clicking [here](https://www.microsoft.com/en-us/download/details.aspx?id=8109) and install